elusiveunit/node-gettext/README.md

 <a name="Gettext+dnpgettext"></a>

 ### gettext.dnpgettext(domain, msgctxt, msgid, msgidPlural, count) ⇒ <code>String</code>
-Translates a plural string from a specifi context using a specific textdomain
+Translates a plural string from a specific context using a specific textdomain

 **Returns**: <code>String</code> - Translation or the original string if no translation was found
 **Params**